 Christmas, The Waffle House Way

-If you’re of that age then you know big name companies releasing Christmas albums was hardly unusual back in the day.
+If you’re of a certain age then you know big name companies releasing Christmas albums was hardly unusual back in the day.
 Goodyear, JC Penny, A & P Supermarkets, BF Goodrich, Avon, True Value, Firestone, and even KFC put out their own Christmas records every year and they were very popular.
 Those albums, however, were compilations of standard holiday hits.
 In the case of It’s A Waffle House Christmas, some of the songs were originals and most of those that weren’t had their lyrics “modified” to promote the brand.
 As to why Waffle House would put out their own Christmas CD in the first place, they explain on the CD’s rear insert: “At Waffle House, the holidays are always a favorite time for good cheer and happiness.
 This year we decided to capture that same spirit in a special CD collection of holiday songs, all served up with fun and tradition the Waffle House way.”

 Waffle Heads